thermseekr/esp-24v-16ch/README.md

 ## VERSION HISTORY

-ESP-24V-16CH-V3 - Power LED modev to 5V bus.
+ESP-24V-16CH-V3 - Power LED moved to 5V bus.
 Individual resistors replaced for rpacks where applicable.
 Moved from 2 to 4 layers, board reduced 30mm in lenght.
 USB connector repositioned and replaced for horizontal version.

 ESP-24V-16CH-V2 - All GPIOs moved to MCP23017 expanders.
 MCP interrupt pins connected to GPIOs on the ESP32.
 USB connector changed for USB type C.